JARUS-QM/casex/docs/source/examples/example2_vector_input.rst

 .. literalinclude:: ../../../casex/examples/example2_vector_input.py
     :lines: 68-70

-And finally, we also set the friction coefficient as an array.
+We can also set the friction coefficient as an array.

 .. literalinclude:: ../../../casex/examples/example2_vector_input.py
     :lines: 73-76